We campaign with one goal in mind: to end cruel factory farming.

 If our food system continues on its current path, it will mean skyrocketing greenhouse gas emissions, catastrophic wildlife destruction, and perpetual animal suffering.
 We need to do more.
 And it starts with less.
 Less meat, eggs, and dairy on your plate means more progress for animals, people, and the planet—and more room for delicious plant-based foods!
-Sign up for free weekly resources on how to eat less meat.
+Sign up for free resources on how to eat less meat.

 Tell McDonald's: Chickens Deserve Better

 Even though over 90 major companies like Subway, Burger King, and Sonic have already committed to treat chickens better, McDonald’s is lagging behind.
 See why McDonald's customer and mother of two ShaRhonda Dawson started a Change.org petition asking McDonald's for common sense animal welfare reforms.
 Join over 250,00 supporters in signing her petition!

 Discover what recent studies say about chicken (hint: it's not pretty).